GrubHubGitTub/BaseballTradeTrees/README.md

 ## What am I working on?
-#### Updated Dec.
-30 2021
+#### Updated Jan.
+2 2022
 - Adding stat support.
-I'd like to add total WAR contributed by players in a trade on the tree.
+Total WAR contributed by players in a trade on the tree subtracted by WAR given up.

-- Searching for and filtering trees based on team, year, players in a tree, length of trees, etc.
+- Searching for and filtering trees based on team, WAR, year, players in a tree, length of trees, etc.

-- Some players don&#39;t display properly due to having very old teams not listed in the teams database.
-Usually these are players before 1920.
-I just need to update the transactions database to find all teams without the franchise tag.

 - Various UI enhancements, like clickable nodes to get a player's tree, collapsable nodes for easier readability.